Embodied Depth Psychotherapy

 A Depth-Oriented, Embodied Approach to Therapy

-In our work together, we’ll slow down enough to listen to what has been shaping your inner life and sense of identity, often outside of conscious awareness.
-Our work together focuses on allowing meaning, clarity and integration.
+In our work together, we'll slow down enough to listen to what has been shaping your inner life and sense of identity, often outside of conscious awareness.
+Therapy becomes a space to better understand your experience and develop a more grounded relationship with yourself.

 What Brings People to Therapy